All Glory, Laud and Honour: Text

-although they were translated by Neale, many are not sung nowadays, including one which was omitted for "evident reasons", the first two lines reading "Be Thou, O Lord, the Rider,/ And we the little ass;".
+although they were translated by Neale, many are not sung nowadays, including one which was omitted for "evident reasons", the first two lines reading "Be Thou, O Lord, the Rider,/ And we the little ass" (Neale himself notes that the verse dropped out of use in the 17th century, and remarks "we can scarcely avoid a smile").
 The hymn's principal theme is praising Christ's triumphal entry into Jerusalem, as evident in the refrain, and it is usually sung for Palm Sunday.

 Tune

 The commonly used tune of the hymn, titled "St. Theodulf" or originally "Valet will ich dir geben", was composed in 1603 by Melchior Teschner.
 The following harmonisation is from Johann Sebastian Bach, as it appears in the New English Hymnal:

 In popular culture

 In 1967, the hymn was covered by British singer Sir Cliff Richard on his Good News album.